--> Covernment
+-> Government

-Governments can mandate or subsidize improvements to low-quality housing.
+Mandated or subsidized improvements to low-quality housing.
 On the broader scale, governments also need to implement risk reduction and remediation plans that incorporate specific disaster response strategies, and climate action and adaptation plans that prioritize the most vulnerable.
-Development plans need to consider the local context and recognize and incorporate local knowledge.
+Development plans need to consider local context and recognize and incorporate local knowledge.